misotanni/misotanni.github.io/fjs/en/crash.md

 But if we consider this on a formal level, things start to get weird.

 Say we accept this at first: 5/4 is a type of major third.
+So we'll notate it as a major third, with some kind of additional symbol indicating the deviation.
 The difference from the Pythagorean major third, 81/64, is the small interval of 81/80, about 22 cents.
 This should be fine, why would it be problematic?
 The reason is because the Pythagorean diminished fourth, 8192/6561, is *much* closer.
 The difference between that and 5/4 is only 32805/32768, only about 2 cents!

+Why should we choose the major third over the diminished fourth to notate 5/4?
+Ah, simplicity, I hear you say.
+The major third is only +4 fifths, while the diminished fourth is the much more complicated -8 fifths.
+But then in that case, why don't we use the *minor* third to notate 5/4 - clearly it is simpler, only -3 as opposed to +4 fifths.
+Oh, it's too far away now?
+Who are *you* to decide the exactly correct balance between simplicity and proximity?

+OK, calm down, that was satire.
+Satire of other JI notation systems which hand-pick these approximations.
+In the FJS, the answer to the question "How do we choose the approximations for each prime interval?" is simple - we don't.
+A fixed constant, called the **radius of tolerance**, does this for us.
+After experimenting with many different possible radii of tolerance and considering the advantages and disadvantages of each, I have come to the conclusion that the standard version of the FJS will use the following radius:

+$$\displaystyle \lambda =\sqrt{\frac{33}{31}}$$

+The reason will be explained later.

+What does the FJS do with this number?
+The next step is the most important element in the entirety of the FJS; it's the element that makes it so unique among other notation systems for JI.
+It is the **FJS master algorithm.** Here it is, in a human-readable form.
+Implementations in programming languages, including a calculator on this website, are available as well.

+The **FJS master algorithm** outputs the so-called **generator function** for each prime number input with a radius of tolerance.
+I will explain below what the algorithm does, how it is used, and what the generator function is used for.

+### The FJS Master Algorithm

+1. Input the desired prime interval, of a prime greater than 3, in octave-reduced form.
+2. Let k = 0.
+3. Consider the interval of k fifths, in octave-reduced form.
+4. Are the intervals closer than the radius of tolerance?
+5. If so: k is the generator function.
+Output.
+End.
+6. If not: move to the next k in the sequence: (0, 1, -1, 2, -2, 3, -3, ...) and repeat from step 3.

+As you can see, the algorithm is simple enough that you can implement it in your mind yourself, except for step 4, which is difficult to realize with mental arithmetic until you know the cent sizes of many intervals by heart.